Car Schematic Electrical Symbols

 Whenever you have a wire to wire connection, it gives you a location to inspect.
 You check for two things.
 Make sure this junction still exists and remains in good condition.

-I'm not going to hit on every single one of these individual electrical symbols.
-With that said, take a good look at the circuit breaker and fuse image.
+Take a good look at the circuit breaker and fuse image.
 If you have power coming from the battery and it's not reaching the switch or the load, it's time to check these devices.

 Both of these things protect the circuit from overload.
 However, the circuit breaker either resets manually or automatically when the circuit malfunctions.
 On the other hand, the fuse melts and leaves a permanent open in the circuit to prevent damage.